Mini Emergency Kits

 Nov 22, 2025

 Everyday Carry kits (EDC) are small containers that have a curated mix of miniature items or small quantities of helpful items to be kept handy (easy to carry, transport) if needed.
-Whether the emergency is a wedding dress tear or a trail fire going out, a missing button on kids' costume, or what teens carry in their car, an EDC gives you resources when you need them.
+Whether the emergency is a wedding dress tear or a trail fire going out, a missing button on a kids' costume, or what teens might carry in their car, an EDC gives you resources when you need them.

 First: Pick a container!

-* Adidas Essential Sling ($ at Costco)
+* Adidas Essential Sling ($30 at Costco)

 * Lululemon Everyday Bags (from their We Made Too Much department), The Click Nano is only $14!